t8js/react-pending/README.md

   </PendingStateProvider>
 ```

+🔹 While fully optional, this setup allows to override the initial state received from `usePendingState(stateKey)`.

-With an explicit value or without, the `<PendingStateProvider>`'s nested components will only respond to updates in the particular action states they subscribed to by means of `usePendingState("action-key")`.
+🔹 With an explicit value or without, the `<PendingStateProvider>`'s nested components will only respond to updates in the particular action states they subscribed to by means of `usePendingState(stateKey)`.